-Massachusetts and California, along with the National Oceanographic and Atmospheric Administration (NOAA), are using a combination of techniques called marine spatial planning to map their coastlines both geographically and biologically.
+Various regions are using a combination of techniques called marine spatial planning to map their coastlines both geographically and biologically.
 Such maps could then empower local, regional and state authorities to enforce zoning regulations on coastal ecosystems under their jurisdictions the way local governments place zoning restrictions under their terrestrial domain.
 The maps would show the locations of significant ecosystems and their services, as well as provide clear authority and ownership rights over the coastal areas containing them.